-This book is bursting at the seams with fun action art ideas for kids.
+At the Artful Parent, we love Action Art for so many reasons and this book is bursting at the seams with fun art ideas for kids.
 Everything from art hockey and pounding paint to snap painting and dancing blottos.
 And most use art materials you already have at home.

 “We all know that children prefer to be active, and action art incorporates the child’s need for activity with the always important need for creativity.
-The art experiences are based on the philosophy that children will learn from the process of creating, and that the finished product is the result of that process, not the goal.” ~ from the Action Art book introduction
+The art experiences are based on the philosophy that children will learn from the process of creating, and that the finished product is the result of that process, not the goal.” – MaryAnn Kohl and Barbara Zaborowski

 Oh my goodness!
 My kids had SO much fun with this electric drill painting activity!

 I inserted a paint brush in our electric drill, where the drill bit normally goes, and the kids went to town, dipping the brush in paint then squeezing the drill handle and painting with the rotating paint brush.